Donate

 • Frame and running gear (Volunteer & Contracted)

-• Removal of driver wheel tires, repairing and turning of driver centers, and delivery of new tires
+• Removal of driver wheel tires, repairing and turning of driver centers, delivery of new tires, installation of the new tires, and repainting of the drivers in preparation for re-install

-• Partial disassembly of boiler supports (furnace bearers), repair of cross braces, pad-welding of frame to eliminate wear
+• Partial disassembly of boiler supports (furnace bearers), repair of cross braces, pad-welding of various parts of the frame to eliminate wear

-• Machining of new parts included tapered bolts for the frame.
+• Machining of new parts included tapered bolts for the frame and frame cross-member.

 • Boiler (Contracted)